TDR-VOID/Master-Python/README.md

 ## Learning Path

-I am following a structured learning path outlined in a comprehensive YouTube series[Link](https://www.youtube.com/watch?v=yGN28LY5VuA&list=PPSV) on "Python for Data Science".
+I am following a structured learning path outlined in a comprehensive [YouTube series](https://www.youtube.com/watch?v=yGN28LY5VuA&list=PPSV) on "Python for Data Science".
 While some of the content here is my own, the learning path and structure are inspired by this excellent series.

 ## Credit